 Alaska Inmate Search

-Inmate records are considered public in the United States and therefore are made available by both traditional governmental agencies and third-party websites and organizations.
-Third-party websites may offer an easier option for conducting an Alaska inmate search since these services do not face geographical limitations.
+Inmate records are considered public in the United States and, therefore, are made available by both traditional governmental agencies as well as third-party websites and organizations.
+Third-party websites may offer an easier means to search, as these services do not face geographical limitations.
 However, because third-party sites are not government-sponsored, the information obtained through them may vary from official channels.
-To find inmate records using third-party aggregate sites, requesting parties must provide:
+To find inmate records using third-party aggregate sites, requesting parties must provide

 - The location of the sought-after record, including the state, county, and city where the inmate resides.

 - The name of the person listed in the record, unless it is a juvenile.